Ziya-As/PostgreSQL/postgreSQL.md

 CALL add_transaction(1, 3, 1, 250.00);
 ```

-If a stored procedure is no longer in use, you can remove it from the database using the `DROP PROCEDURE` statement.
+If a stored procedure is no longer in use, we can remove it from the database using the `DROP PROCEDURE` statement.

 ```sql
 DROP PROCEDURE [IF EXISTS] procedure_name (parameter_list);
 ```

-PostgreSQL will raise an error if you attempt to drop a stored procedure with dependent objects.
-To remove the stored procedure as well as the objects that depend on it, you use the `CASCADE` option:
+PostgreSQL will raise an error if we attempt to drop a stored procedure with dependent objects.
+To remove the stored procedure as well as the objects that depend on it, we use the `CASCADE` option:

 ```sql
 DROP PROCEDURE [IF EXISTS] procedure_name (parameter_list)
 CASCADE;
 ```

-You can remove multiple stored procedures using a single `DROP PROCEDURE` statement:
+We can remove multiple stored procedures using a single `DROP PROCEDURE` statement:

 ```sql
 DROP PROCEDURE